PaulleDemon/PythonDesigner/Documentation.md

 **Cut path**

  To cut path use ctrl and drag using left mouse button or use the cut tool

+ **Change member type**

+ To chage member type from instance to class/static right click beside the added member in the class and choose your option.

  **Generate file**